ksu-cs-textbooks/cc210/content/01-object-oriented-programming/07-java/02-hello-world/_index.md

 1. `"Hello World"` - by putting this in the parentheses after `System.out.println`, we are telling the `println` method in `System.out` to print `Hello World` to the screen.
 We have to enclose it in quotation marks `"` so that our program will treat it as a line of text and not more Java code.
 The values, or variables passed to a method are referred to as the method's *parameters*.
 1. `;` - each line of code in Java must end with a semicolon `;`.
 This helps the compiler determine where one line of code ends and another begins.
 They really serve the same purpose as the period `.` in written English.
 However, periods are already used for other purposes in Java, so the semicolon became the standard symbol for the end of each line of code.

 That's it!
 That's all it takes to write our first program in Java.
-On the next page, we'll learn how to actually compile and run this program using Codio.
+On the next page, we'll learn how to actually compile and run this program.